Italo-Albanian Catholic Church: Organisation

 The eparchies themselves have not been organized as a Metropolitan church, and remain on an equal footing, directly subject to the Holy See.

 These eparchies allow the ordination of married men as priests, and they also govern a few Latin Church parishes within the respective territories of the eparchies.

 As of 2010, the church's membership was estimated at approximately 61,000 faithful, with two bishops, 45 parishes, 82 priests, 5 deacons, and 207 religious brothers and sisters.

 In the church there are the following religious institutions: the Italo-Albanian Basilian Monks Order of Grottaferrata (present in Lazio, Calabria and Sicily), the Suore Collegine della Sacra Famiglia, and the congregation of the Italo-Albanian Basilian Sisters Figlie di Santa Macrina (present in Sicily, Calabria, Albania and Kosovo).

 Italo-Albanian communities were formed in the cities of Milan, Turin, Rome, Naples, Bari, Lecce, Crotone, Cosenza and Palermo, as well as in Switzerland, Germany, the United States, Canada, Argentina and Brazil.
 They depend, however, on Latin dioceses and only in some cases is the Byzantine liturgy celebrated.
 Over the centuries, albeit limited, there have been religious contacts between Albanians of Italy with the Christian East (monasteries of Crete) and Albania (Archdiocese of Shkodër, Durrës, Himarë).
 Important spiritual and cultural contributions have been made by the monks and hieromonks at the Abbey of Saint Mary of Grottaferrata.

 Outside of Italy, there are some diaspora communities Italo-Albanian organized in religious associations and parishes.

 In the United States, some Italo-Albanian Catholic parishes fall under non-Italo-Albanian episcopal authorities.
 For example, the Italo-Greek Church of Our Lady of Wisdom in Las Vegas is under the jurisdiction of the Byzantine Catholic Eparchy of Phoenix, and the Greek Catholic Mission of Our Lady of Grace in New York is under the jurisdiction of the Latin Archdiocese of New York.

+Current hierarchy of the church

+The present Italo-Albanian Catholic episcopate (5 hierarchs as per 31 January 2026) is as follows: